 Hartford, CT (BDL-Bradley Intl.)

-Air conditioning, Alarm clock, In-room internet, Fireplace, Hot tub/whirlpool tub, Library, Private entrance, Satellite/Cable TV, TV, Telephone, VCR
+Air conditioning, Alarm clock, Bath robes, Fireplace, Hot tub/whirlpool tub, Library, Private entrance, Satellite/Cable TV, TV, VCR, Wi-Fi

 Stephen and Susan Beeching